Flag 7 on 7 Man Defense

 A lot of readers have been asking about man coverage, hence this explanation.
 Most flag football is played in a 7 versus 7 format.
-Assuming this format, man coverage should be played as below.
-Here is what I have found to be the best MAN defensive strategy for 7-7 flag football.
+Assuming this format, man coverage should be played as described below.
+Here is what we have found to be the best MAN defensive strategy for 7-7 flag football.
 Although zone coverage is probably the superior of the two, it may be worth while to look at the man defense.
-If you come up with your own schemes and defenses, post them in the forum.
+The Zone Defense article can be found on this website as well.

 In reality, man coverage is not the best defense for flag football, unless the QB you are playing against can not run.
 If the QB is immobile, then man coverage is perfect!
 Once the QB starts running, switch to the zone defense to contain him.